In the Spirit (film): Critical reception

-In a mixed review, Sheila Benson of the Los Angeles Times wrote, "Berlin, co-writer of the screenplay with Laurie Jones, has her mother Elaine May’s timing, her deadpan, her enormous eyes and her briskly unforgiving slant on life.
+In a mixed review, Sheila Benson of the Los Angeles Times wrote that Jeannie Berlin, "co-writer of the screenplay with Laurie Jones, has her mother Elaine May’s timing, her deadpan, her enormous eyes and her briskly unforgiving slant on life.
 If their screenplay could keep up the pace of the movie’s first half, she and Jones would have a grand-slam home run."
-Benson said Falk provides the film's funniest performance, and lamented when his character exits the film.
+Benson said Peter Falk provides the film's funniest performance, and lamented when his character exits the film.
 Janet Maslin of The New York Times criticized the directing and editing of the film, writing "The camera is treated as if it were radioactive, never being allowed to linger where a performer might be heard clearly or shown off to good advantage".

 TV Guide reviewed the film positively and wrote, "For all its shortcomings, this raggedly amusing farce offers more laughs than most smoothly crafted Hollywood assembly line comedies."
 Its lone criticism was the script's "failure to follow through with its amusing premise and clever structure.
 After setting up a wonderful satire of the New Age set and framing it with telling narration, the film then abandons both and becomes a conventional buddy movie."
 The review added: "May's performance as the downwardly mobile executive's wife is one of the most outrageously funny exhibitions of comic acting in years.
 Because of the script's adventurousness and the cast's sparkle, In The Spirit emerges as an off-the-wall surprise.
 If reincarnation is a reality, then it's just possible that the spirit of screwball comedy lives again in In the Spirit."
 Dave Kehr of the Chicago Tribune gave the film three stars and called it "occasionally incoherent, entirely unaccountable and often very funny".